'Only fitting': Body of Utah mayor who urged Americans to vote comes home on Election Day

 The body of the Utah mayor who urged Americans to vote – to exercise that “precious right" – before he died in Afghanistan returned to the U.S. on Tuesday, fittingly on Election Day.

-His remains arrived at the Dover Air Force Base in Delaware, where his widow, Jennie Taylor, and other relatives were waiting.
+His body arrived at the Dover Air Force Base in Delaware, where his widow, Jennie Taylor, and other relatives were waiting.

 “Brent may have died on Afghan soil, but he died for the success of freedom and democracy in both of our countries,” she said.
 “It seems only fitting … (he) has come home to U.S. soil in a flag-draped casket on our Election Day.”